NxPKG/khulnasoft-docs/content/api-shield/get-started/index.md

 ## Enable the Sensitive Data Detection ruleset and accompanying rules

-API Shield works with Cloudflare WAF’s [Sensitive Data Detection](/api-shield/management-and-monitoring/#sensitive-data-detection) ruleset to identify API endpoints that return sensitive data such as social security or credit card numbers in their HTTP responses.
+API Shield works with Khulnasoft WAF’s [Sensitive Data Detection](/api-shield/management-and-monitoring/#sensitive-data-detection) ruleset to identify API endpoints that return sensitive data such as social security or credit card numbers in their HTTP responses.
 Monitoring these endpoints can be critical to ensuring sensitive data is returned only when expected.

 {{<Aside type="note">}}
 A subscription is required for Sensitive Data Detection.
 Contact your account team if you are not entitled for Sensitive Data Detection.